 Chef Hari Pulapaka is a university mathematics and computer science professor by day and executive chef and co-owner of Cress Restaurant in DeLand, Florida at night.
-His wife meanwhile has an equally full professional plate as a practicing physician and restaurant general manager/sommelier.
-Hari earned his PhD from the University of Florida, graduated at the top of his class from Le Cordon Bleu: Orlando, is a four-time James Beard Foundation Award nominee for Best Chef: South, is a founding advisory board member of the Chef Action Network, blogs on the Huffington Post (From the Ivory Tower Kitchen), and last year published his first book, Dreaming in Spice.
-He is also a contributor to The Local Palate and in the March issue of TLP gave his expert picks for where to dine in the Sunshine State.
-His recommendations span the state from Miami to Saint Augustine and include five not-to-miss Florida dishes.
-We asked him to share his version of one of those recommended best sellers—Shrimp and Grits.
+His wife, meanwhile, has an equally full professional plate as a practicing physician and the restaurant’s general manager/sommelier.
+Hari earned his PhD from the University of Florida, graduated at the top of his class from Le Cordon Bleu: Orlando, is a four-time James Beard Foundation award nominee for Best Chef: South, and last year published his first book, Dreaming in Spice.
+We asked him to share his version of a Southern classic: shrimp and grits.